-Most of us, when it comes to our work, feel the drive and need to be successful.
+When it comes to our work, most of us feel the drive and need to be successful.
 Unfortunately, that drive doesn’t come without its drawbacks.
 Conversely, there is the other side of the spectrum where some find themselves oblivious even to the idea of work.
 Let’s talk about these two extremes when it comes to the subject of work.

 One extreme is laziness.
 We live in a society that so often glorifies the irresponsible–those who won’t work–as victims.
 Somehow they feel they are “owed” something.
 This is insulting to those who are truly unable to work.
 God’s Word is clear; laziness is not good and He wants us to work hard.

-At the other extreme is the workaholic, and there are four common traits for this type of person.
-The workaholic:
+At the other extreme is the workaholic.
+There are four common traits for this type of person:

 - tends to be the first person at the office and the last to leave.